youknowone/ring/docs/quickstart.rst

 ~~~~~~~~~~

 To start, remember the philosophy of **Ring** is human-friendly high-level
 interface *with* transparent and concrete low-level access.
-You probably
+You probably be
-access most of the level of **Ring** you want.
+able to access most of the level of **Ring** you want.

 Installation